Why The D13 Durian Is Often Passed Off As Red Prawn

 The D13 outer husk is often in a fresh green colour.
 Sort of like the colour of aloe vera plants or the colour you’d imagine a grassy meadow to be.

 The top half of the husk is also usually, but not always, wider than the bottom half.
 Giving it a somewhat ovoid look.

-It’s spikes look fat and solid like what we see on the imposing armor of warlords in movies.
+For a durian that is generally small in size, it’s spikes look fat and solid like what we see on the imposing armor of warlords in movies.

 The fruit’s base has a bald spot like the musang king, but don’t have the star pattern of the latter that runs along the seams.

 There’s also a raised little rim of spikes at the top of the fruit where the thorns of the husk meets the stem.